TIPS FOR DRESSING FOR UNEXPECTED SNOW

-If you can't find gloves, several layers of socks work like mittens (although, like mittens, they become freezing soggy wet after being used to make a few snowballs).
+If you can't find gloves, several layers of socks work like mittens (although, like mittens, they become freezing and soggy wet after being used to make a few snowballs).

 - If the snow is nice and powdery its easy to brush off.
 If it's wet those dish gloves may come in handy.
 You only will have a problem if it's snow that's gotten wet and then frozen.
 Then the tips below will help.

-- If your car is covered in ice, it pays to sit in your car for a while with the engine running to warm it up--your car will drive better and it may make de-icing your car easier.
-Or you can leave your car running while you set at trying to tackle the ice.
+- If your car is covered in ice, it pays to sit in your car for a while with the

 - If you don't have a car scraper, you can use a credit card to scrape frost off your window and rear-view mirrors.
 A plastic spatula works too.
-If it's a thick layor you may need to do some hacking (A credit card won't help too much here.
-The edge of a plastic scraper is ideal--the edge of a hairbursh can sometimes work too.
+If it's a thick layer you may need to do some hacking (A credit card won't help too much here.
+The edge of a plastic scraper is ideal--the edge of a hairbrush can sometimes work too.
 Sometimes all it takes is a firm pound of your fist to break it up.
 But if you're getting nowhere with these, refer to step 2.).

 - DO NOT just clear off the window and drive with a big slab of ice on top of your roof...because at some point your car is going to warm up and it will start to melt and that big ole slab will either go crashing into the car behind you, or come crashing down your windshield when you stop, blocking your view.